Polish cuisine: Alcohol

-Vodka is thought to have originated in Poland. Żubrówka (Bison-grass) and Belvedere are the most popular brands.

-Żywiec Brewery Baltic porter beer.
-Poland is Europe's third largest beer producer, producing 36.9 million hectolitres.

-Mead Półtorak, made from natural honey and grape fruit, 16% alc.
-750 ml.

 Traditional Polish alcoholic beverages include mead, beer, vodka (Old Polish: okowita, gorzała), and to a lesser extent, wine.
-In recent decades, beer has become very common: popular are both traditional Polish beer styles like Baltic porter and oak-smoked Grodziskie and also many other styles brewed by many small craft breweries.
+In recent decades, beer has become very common.

 Wine is less frequently drunk, however, in recent years, the consumption of wine has risen along with increasing production of local grape wines in small vineyards in Lesser Poland, Subcarpathia, Silesia, and West Pomerania regions.

 Among alcoholic beverages, Polish vodka—traditionally prepared from grain or potatoes—has essentially displaced the formerly widespread mead.